newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/car-rental-vehicle-registration.md

 issuingAgency: New Jersey Motor Vehicle Commission
 formName: BA-49
 ---
 Your commercial vehicles need to be registered under your company name before you can legally rent them to customers.
+You'll need to bring a completed application to your appointment.

 - - -

 ### Application Requirements

-* [An appointment](https://telegov.njportal.com/njmvc/AppointmentWizard) with the New Jersey Motor Vehicle Commission
 * Vehicle title
 * Driver’s license
 *  `Motor Vehicle Commission Entity ID Number|mvc-entity-id`